 The HTML that makes up the page in figure 7.6 is cached on the server and returned for subsequent request for up to 100 seconds (the duration we specified in the OutputCache attribute in listing 7.5).
 Of course we can vary the cache based on a number of criteria, such as a specific HTTP Header value, or a query string value.
 All of the features that worked with output caching in Web Forms also work in ASP.NET MVC.

 A limitation of the OutputCache attribute is that it only works at the action level.
-If you render user controls on your main view with Html.RenderAction("someAction") the cached version of that action will be used for the partial HTML snippet.
+If you render other actions on your main view with Html.RenderAction("someAction") the cached version of that action will be used for the partial HTML snippet.
 This is an excellent way of achieving page fragment caching.
 If instead you use Html.RenderPartial()the entire HTML document would have to be cached at the root action level.
 StackOverflow.com is a great example of this.
 The home page has many pieces of data on it, some of which are unique to the user logged in.
 See figure 7.7 for an example.
 Under heavy load, it may make sense to output cache the action for the home page; however the per-user content should not be included in this cache.
 Here, Html.RenderAction can be used for the per-user sections and the rest of the page can safely be cached.

 Figure 7.7 StackOverflow.com is a good example of how you can use output caching in combination with Html.RenderAction() to cache different regions of the page.
 On the home page, some sections can be cached globally, and other sections are rendered per user.